Verstappen and Ricciardo in Red Bull doghouse after crash, fumes Horner

 "Daniel and I are OK with each other.
 As racing drivers you go through every inch and of course you are not happy when you collide to each other as team-mates, but we are very fair to each other so we spoke immediately after the race."

-Ricciardo felt he had to commit to his manoeuvre and admitted to being "heartbroken" by the mood within the garage.
+Ricciardo felt he had to commit to his maneuver and admitted to being "heartbroken" by the mood within the garage.

-"I'm pretty down.
-We're thankful that we are allowed to race.
-Max and I love to race as we show and that's cool," he said.